How to grow lilac

 Prune | yes | yes | yes |

-Lilacs, Syringa, are classic garden shrubs and small trees that bear panicles of fragrant, tubular, single or double flowers in shades of purple, pink and white from late spring to early summer.
+Lilacs (Syringa), are classic garden shrubs and small trees in the the Oleaceae or olive family.
+They bear panicles of fragrant, tubular, single or double flowers in shades of purple, pink and white, from late spring to early summer.
 Lilac flowers are excellent for cutting and are edible, too.
+Sadly, despite blooming in spring and producing a strong fragrance, lilac flowers are not attractive to bees.

 The most common lilac is Syringa vulgaris, or tree lilac.
-It is part of the Oleaceae or olive family and is native to east Asia and south east Europe.
-It was much loved by the Edwardians and was widely grown in suburban gardens before going out of fashion.
-However there is now renewed interest in lilac as it is hard to beat for flowers and scent.
+Native to east Asia and south-east Europe, it was much loved by the Edwardians and was widely grown in suburban gardens before going out of fashion.
+However there is now renewed interest in lilac as it's easy to grow and bears very fragrant flowers.

-There are are many cultivars to choose from – some are compact and are suitable for smaller gardens or pots, while larger types can be grown as a standalone specimen in a lawn or at the back of a mixed border.
-Discover more trees for small gardens.
+There are are many lilac varieties to choose from – some are compact and are suitable for smaller gardens or pots, while larger types can be grown as a standalone specimen in a lawn or at the back of a mixed border.

 You can expect lilacs to put on around 30-60cm of growth a year.
-To extend the season of interest, you could try growing a late-flowering clematis through the larger cultivars.
+To extend the season of interest, you could try growing a late-flowering clematis through the larger types.

 How to grow lilac